Barbed fittings vs push-to-connect fittings

 We this is mostly due to one fact:

-They rated by Festo to mostly accept air and water.
+They are rated to only accept air and water.

 What's the problem here?

-1. The body of the plastic connector is made of polybutylene therephthalate ( PBT ).
+1. The body of most plastic connector is made of polybutylene therephthalate ( PBT ).

 Although this polymer exhibits good resistance to diesel/ kerosene/ gas, it does get affected by it on the long run.
 The material swells slightly and gets more brittle.